 1964: The Rolling Stones' self-titled debut album is released in the United Kingdom.
 The album's tracks reflected the band's love for R&B, including covers of songs by Chuck Berry and Willie Dixon, and featured only one Mick Jagger and Keith Richards original composition, "Tell Me (You're Coming Back)."
 The American edition of the album, with a slightly different track list, would be released on May 30, 1964, with the added title "England's Newest Hit Makers."

-1963: Martin Luther King Jr. pens his "Letter from Birmingham Jail" while incarcerated in Birmingham, Ala., for protesting against racial segregation by Birmingham's city government and downtown retailers.
+1963: Martin Luther King Jr. pens his "Letter from Birmingham Jail" while incarcerated in Birmingham, Alabama, for protesting against racial segregation by Birmingham's city government and downtown retailers.

 1962: Walter Cronkite takes over as the lead news anchor of the "CBS Evening News."
 He would remain as anchor until 1981, during which time he would become known as "the most trusted man in America."